-To communicate with an external serial interface, the internal UART has two external pins known as TX pin and RX/TX pin, which are pin-shared with I/O or other pin functions.
-The TX and RX/TX pin function should first be selected by the pin-shared function selection register before the UART function is used.
-Along with the UREN bit, the TXEN and RXEN bits, if set, will setup these pins to transmitter output and receiver input conditions.
-At this time the internal pull-high resistor related to the transmitter output pin will be disabled, while the internal pull-high resistor related to the receiver input pin is controlled by the corresponding I/O pull-high function control bit.
-When the TX or RX/TX pin function is disabled by clearing the UREN, TXEN or RXEN bit, the TX or RX/TX pin will be set to a floating state.
-At this time whether the internal pull-high resistor is connected to the TX or RX/TX pin or not is determined by the corresponding I/O pull-high function control bit.
+To communicate with an external serial interface, the internal UART has two external pins known as TX and RX.
+The TX and RX pins are the UART transmitter and receiver pins respectively.
+The TX and RX pin function should first be selected by the pin-shared function selection register before the UART function is used.
+Along with the UARTEN bit, the TXEN and RXEN bits, if set, will setup these pins to their respective TX output and RX input conditions and disable any pull-high resistor option which may exist on the TX pin.
+However, the pull-high resistor related to the RX pin is controlled by the corresponding I/O pull-high function control bit.
+When the TX or RX pin function is disabled by clearing the UARTEN, TXEN or RXEN bit, the TX or RX pin will be set to a floating state.
+At this time whether the internal pull-high resistor is connected to the TX or RX pin or not is determined by the corresponding I/O pull-high function control bit.